Revenge porn: Communications Decency Act §230

 Some revenge porn lawsuits have named service providers and websites as defendants alongside individuals who uploaded the images.
 Section 230 (§230) of the Communications Decency Act shields websites and service providers from liability for content posted by users providing they are not themselves co-creators of the content.
 If user-generated content posted to a website does not violate copyright or federal criminal laws, sites have no obligation to remove the content under §230.

 Copyright

-An estimated 80% of revenge porn pictures and videos are taken by the subjects themselves.
+According to a survey conducted by the Cyber Civil Rights Initiative, an estimated 80% of revenge porn pictures and videos are taken by the subjects themselves.
 Those individuals can bring actions for copyright infringement against the person who uploaded their nude or semi-nude "selfies".
 American victims may file Digital Millennium Copyright Act takedown notices with service providers.
 Revenge porn site MyEx.com has been a defendant in a copyright infringement case.

 First Amendment and anti-SLAPP

 Some free speech advocates object to revenge porn laws on First Amendment grounds, citing the fact that US laws restricting expression have a history of being overturned.
 Journalist Sarah Jeong argues that new criminal laws meant to combat revenge porn are likely to be overbroad, resulting in unintended consequences.

 Revenge porn uploaders and websites may also challenge lawsuits using state protections against strategic lawsuit against public participations (anti-SLAPP laws), which allow defendants to counter lawsuits aimed at stifling free speech.